-The only approved symmetric encryption algorithm is Advanced Encryption Standard (AES).
+The only approved symmetric cryptographic algorithm is Advanced Encryption Standard (AES).

-Where there is a range of key sizes for an algorithm, some of the smaller key sizes are not approved as they do not provide an adequate safety margin against possible future attacks.
-For example, advances in integer factorisation methods could render smaller RSA moduli vulnerable.
+Where there is a range of key sizes for a cryptographic algorithm, some key sizes are not approved as they are insecure against current attacks or do not provide an adequate safety margin against possible future attacks.
+For example, advances in integer factorisation methods have rendered some RSA moduli sizes vulnerable and could render other RSA moduli vulnerable in the future.

+The minimum targets used for the effective security strength of cryptographic algorithms listed within this section are:

+- 112 bits for non-classified data

+- 112 bits for OFFICIAL: Sensitive data

-The targets used for the effective security strength of algorithms listed within this section are 112 bits for PROTECTED and below data, 128 bits for SECRET data and 192 bits for TOP SECRET data.
-However, some key sizes and curves are preferred in order to ensure interoperability with the United States' initial Commercial National Security Algorithm Suite (now referred to as CNSA 1.0).
+- 112 bits for PROTECTED data

+- 128 bits for SECRET data

+- 192 bits for TOP SECRET data.

+Note, certain key sizes and parameters, such as specific elliptic curves, are preferred in order to promote interoperability with the United States' Commercial National Security Algorithm Suite.